NathanielWilcox/PersonalDevelopmentProject/primary-app/README.md

   user: {                     // Current user data
     id, username, email, role
   },
-  token: "jwt-token...",      // JWT for API requests
+  token: null,                // Token NO LONGER STORED (in HTTP-only cookie instead)
   loading: boolean,           // Login/logout in progress
-  error: string               // Error message (if any) }
+  error: string,              // Error message (if any)
+  hydrationComplete: boolean  // Hydration from localStorage done }
 ```

 **Hydration Flow** (`store/store.js`):

-- On app startup, restores auth from `localStorage`
+- On app startup, restores user data from `localStorage` only
+- Token is automatically included from HTTP-only cookie (transparent to JavaScript)
-- Dispatches `loginSuccess()` if token & user exist
+- Dispatches `loginSuccess()` if user data exists
 - Dispatches `setHydrationComplete()` when done
 - Prevents flash of login page on reload